Anastasia-Labs/aiken-design-patterns/README.md

 `spend` merely looks for the presence of a withdrawal (with arbitrary amount) from its own reward address.

-`withdraw` takes a custom logic that requires 3 arguments:
+`withdraw` takes a custom logic that is provided with 3 values:

   1. Redeemer (arbitrary `Data`)
   2. Script's validator hash (`Hash<Blake2b_224, Script>`)